Mumtahina-Mim/Job-Portal-Website/resources/docs/1.0/job.md

 <a name="section-1"></a>

 ##Description
- Here I implement a form , where all employers can  create  company and they post job or vacance.</br>
+ Here I implement a form , where all employers can  create  any job  post or vacance.</br>
  They also can accept  apply application .</br>
+ they can also  search job .</br>